 The same properties that support digestion can also help soothe a sour stomach.
 Research also shows that ginger can help ease motion sickness, as well as provide nausea relief for patients after surgery and for cancer patients undergoing chemotherapy.

 That's not all.
 Ginger's nausea-fighting ability has been found to help pregnant women dealing with morning sickness too.
 Just don't overdo it.
 While moderate amounts (up to 1 teaspoon of grated ginger) are considered safe during pregnancy, anecdotal reports suggest having more than that could increase the risk for miscarriage, says Joseph Feuerstein, M.D., associate professor of clinical medicine at Columbia University and director of integrative medicine at Stamford Hospital.
 If you're thinking about taking ginger while pregnant, be sure to get the green light from your health care provider.

 That ability to fight viruses and bacteria could fortify your immune system against nasty bugs.
 For instance, one study suggests that sipping ginger tea could help fight the RSV virus, which often causes respiratory problems.

 4. Ginger can help ease joint and muscle pain.

-Whether you're dealing with post-workout discomfort or something more serious, the powerful plant can help.
-Subjects with muscle injuries who took 2 grams of ginger daily for 11 days reported significant improvements in their pain after performing elbow exercises, one study found.
-It's also been shown to help relieve discomfort caused by osteoarthritis.
+Whether you're dealing with post-workout discomfort or something more serious, this powerful plant can help.
+One study found that people with muscle injuries who took 2 grams of ginger daily for 11 days reported significant improvements in their pain after performing elbow exercises,.
+It's also been shown to help relieve knee discomfort caused by osteoarthritis.

 But instead of treating ginger as nature's ibuprofen, think of it more like a multivitamin.
 Since the root's effects seem to be cumulative, you'll reap bigger benefits for reduced joint and muscle pain by taking it daily, Feuerstein says.